schnittchen/carafe/README.md

 ## Custom tasks

 Custom tasks can be written to be executed before and after other tasks on the build host or the target nodes.
 See [here](customtasks.html) for details.
+There you can also find example snippets for Phoenix and Ecto.

 ## Development & Contributing [(link)](contributing.html)